skx/github-action-publish-binaries/README.md

 ## Enabling the action

-There are two steps required to use this action:

-* Enable the action inside your repository.
-  * This will mean creating a file `.github/workflows/release.yml` which is where the action is invoked, specifying a pattern to describe which binary-artifacts are uploaded.
+Enable the action inside your repository by creating a file `.github/workflows/release.yml` which is where the action is invoked, specifying a pattern to describe which binary-artifacts are uploaded.
-* Add your project-specific `.github/build` script.
-  * This is the script which will generate the files this action will upload.
-    * A C-project might just run `make`.
-    * A golang-based project might run `go build .` multiple times for different architectures.

 ## Sample Configuration